 - Use Personal Protection-When the situation calls for it, protect your body by wearing the appropriate safety equipment.
-Protective clothing includes such items as safety shoes, gloves, safety glasses, and hard hats.
-Leave rings and jewelry off and do not wear loose clothing that might get caught on equipment. - Work to Reduce the Hazard- The workshop area and all pieces of equipment used can contribute to reducing the hazard potential.
-Keep guards and shields in place on machinery and maintain equipment in good working condition.
+Protective clothing includes such items as safety shoes, gloves, safety glasses and hard hats.
+Leave rings and jewelry off and don't wear loose clothing that might get caught on equipment. - Work to Reduce the Hazard The workshop area and all pieces of equipment used can contribute to reducing the hazard potential.
+Keep guards and shields in place on equipment in good working condition.
 Store flammable liquids in approved containers away from open flame.
 Keep the workshop clean and well-lighted, and provide adequate ventilation.
 Keep fire extinguishers and safety equipment nearby and be prepared to respond to an emergency.

-TABLE 5-1 HAZARDS AND THEIR SOURCE
+TABLE 5-1.
+HAZARDS AND THEIR SOURCE

 - Fire and explosions

-- Leaking fuel
+- -Leading fuel

+Gasoline vapor

+- LP gas vapor

-- Hydrogen gas from charging battery
+- -Hydrogen gas from charging battery

-- Oily rags improperly stored
+- -Oily rags improperly stored

-- Flammable liquids improperly stored
+- -Flammable liquids improperly stored

 - Burns

-- Hot exhaust pipes
+- -Hot exhaust pipes

-- Hot engine and generator surfaces
+- -Hot engine and generator surfaces

-- Hot engine oil
+- -Hot engine oil

-- Electrical short in DC wiring system
+- -Electrical short in DC wiring

 - Poisonous Gases

-- Carbon monoxide from faulty exhaust
+- -Carbon monoxide from faulty exhaust

-- LP gas leaking into coach interior
+- -LP gas leaking into coach interior

-- Operating generator set where

-- exhaust gases can accumulate
+- -Operating generator set where exhaust gases can accumulate

-- Electrical Shock (AC)
+- Electrical shock (AC)

-- Improper generator set load connections
+- -Improper load connections

-- Faulty RV wiring
+- -Faulty RV wiring

-- Faulty electrical appliance
+- -Faulty electrical appliance

-- Faulty generator set wiring
+- -Faulty generator set wiring

 - Rotating Machinery

-- Flywheel fan guard not in place
+- -Flywheel fan guard not in place

 - Slippery Surfaces

-Leaking or spilled oil

-Leaking or spilled oil
+- -Leaking or spilled oil

 - Heavy Objects

-- Removing generator set from RV
+- -Removing generator set from RV

-- Removing heavy components
+- -Removing heavy components

-• Develop Safe Work Habits- Unsafe actions are identified as the cause of most accidents involving the use of tools and machines.
+Develop Safe Work Habits - Unsafe actions are identified as the cause of most accidents involving the use of tools and machines.
 Be familiar with the equipment and know how to use it safely.
 Use the correct tool for the job and check its condition before starting.
 Observe the warnings and cautions in this manual and take special precautions when working around electrical equipment.
-Do not work alone if possible and do not take risks.
+Don't work alone if possible and don't take risks.

 Be prepared if an accident does occur.
 Numerous agencies such as the Red Cross and your local police and fire departments offer basic courses in first aid, mouth-to-mouth resuscitation, and fire control.
 Take advantage of these offerings so you are ready to respond when an accident happens.
-Learn to be safety conscious and make sure safe practices a part of your work routine.
+Learn to be Safety-Conscious and make safe practices a part of your work routine.

-SET REMOVAL
+GENERATOR SET REMOVAL

 Some service procedures will require that the generator set be removed from the coach.
-While there are many variations, generator set installations are generally classified as either conventional compartment mount or below-the-floor mount.
-In a compartment mount installation, a special compartment (see Figure 5-1) is built into the coach to house the generator set.
-The compartment is contructed with a vapor tight barrier that seals off the generator set from the coach interior.
+While there are many variations, generator set installations are generally classified as either conventional compartment mount or under floor mount.
+In a conventional compartment (see Figure 5-1) is built into the coach to house the generator set.
+The compartment is constructed with a vapor tight barrier that seals off the generator set from the coach interior.
 The generator set is usually fastened to the floor of the compartment which must be able to support the weight of the set.
 Access to the compartment is through a door located in the exterior of the coach.

-In a below-the-floor mount installation (see Figure 5-2), a special housing is used to suspend the generator set from the underside of the coach.
+In an under floor mount installation (see Figure 5-2), a special housing is used to suspend the generator set from the underside of the coach.
 The housing bolts to special support members that are built into the coach framework.
 The housing is mounted near the exterior of the coach and limited access is provided through a door located in the exterior of the coach.